george-hawkins/arf-drone/README.md

 * <https://www.brack.ch/gens-ace-lipo-akku-3300mah-234057> Fr.
 39.
 * <https://www.digitec.ch/de/s1/product/gens-ace-akku-1480v-3300mah-lipo-4s-rc-akku-5606232?tagIds=1-850-596> Fr.
 55.

-Note: theis battery comes with a T-plug (Deans) connector.
+Note: this battery comes with a T-plug (Deans) connector.

 Q: what's the battery alarm (see parts list) for?
 A: it makes a loud noise when your battery is about to die - this gives you time to land the drone before it just drops out of the sky!